DATA MARKETPLACE ADMINISTRATION

 1. The Index will display a green checkmark under the Configured column to indicate that the Index was added successfully.

 Done!
-In the Using Denodo Data Catalog tutorial you will see the new Index in action.
-For now, let's continue setting up other configurations of the Data Catalog.
+In the Using Denodo Data Marketplace tutorial you will see the new Index in action.
+For now, let's continue setting up other configurations of the Data Marketplace.

 In our example, we are going to create a new property group containing custom properties to identify the data owner of a view, and, as an example, assign it to the bv_crm_client view.